-- Visit Physical Activity to learn about physical activity and how to make healthy lifestyle choices.
+- Visit Being Active to learn about physical activity and how to make healthy lifestyle choices.

 If you are unable to reach us by dialing 8-1-1 from your phone, please contact your telephone service provider to arrange access.
 In a few cases local telephone service provider may not be able to support 8-1-1 dialing.
 If this is the case for you, please access our service using our 10-digit number: 604-215-8110.

 What services does HealthLink BC’s qualified exercise professionals provide?

 Services for the Public